nxd0/Classy/README.md

 ## Abstract

 #### About
-Classy is a python package that lets anybody create their own basic machine learning classifier from any dataset in under 10 lines of code.
+Classy is a python package that lets anybody create their own machine learning classifier from any dataset in under 10 lines of code.

 #### The Problem

-**Machine learning is hard.** Propperly scrubbing, modeling, optimizing, and interpreting results requires a lot of training, tinkering and practice. __What if it could be much simpler?__
+**Machine learning is hard.** Properly scrubbing, modeling, optimizing, and interpreting results requires a lot of training, tinkering and practice. __What if it could be much simpler?__

 #### The Solution